hamishwillee/hamishwillee.github.io/_posts/2014-06-20-Trello-project-management-tools-and-burndown-charts.markdown

 [Scrum for Trello](http://scrumfortrello.com/) is a browser plugin (for Firefox, Chrome, Safari) that allows users to add time estimates and time spent directly to *Trello* cards.
 Estimated time is entered into the card title as a real number surrounded by round brackets, while consumed time is represented as a number surrounded by square brackets.
 The plugin then displays these values below the card title (and does not display them in the title).
 It also displays the sum of all the time estimated/consumed in each list.

-The plugin itself does not provide any easy way to extract or graph the entered information, but is used by all the other tools in this post in order to do so.
-Note *Plus for Trello* updates the title on its users' behalf.
+The plugin itself does not provide any easy way to extract or graph the entered information.
+Note *Plus for Trello* uses the same format for recording the card time totals, but updates the title on its users' behalf.

 ## Burndown for Trello